sanctuary Guidelines

 Is there parking?

-At the end of the driveway, one will encounter the parking lot.
+At the very top of the driveway, one will encounter the parking lot.
 Please park your vehicle in appropriately marked spaces.

 What is the terrain like at Meditation Mount?